-Saturday 31 December 2022
+Saturday, 31 December 2022

 Gerard at Café Tirangi

 This is my first portrait of a New Zealander.
 Here, one of Faye's neighbours, Gerard, is wearing his French beret and holding a coffee mug.
-The scene is set in a Tirangi Road garden with views of Evans Bay and of Wellington Harbour beyond.
+The scene is set in a Tirangi Road garden with views of Evans Bay and Wellington Harbour beyond.

 It is morning coffee time, and Gerard is backlit by strong north-eastern sunlight.